tonyvu2014/design-questions/wiki/README.md

 4. Scaling

 The challenge of this question can be in scaling the system to serve a lot of users.
 In a real wiki system like wikipedia, millions of new posts are added per day and even more are viewed by public users.
 To create a high-resilient, high-performant system, we likely need to deploy multiple instances of the app behind load balancers.
-Assuming that data is store to a database, then the same should be applied to database: multiple copies of the databases should be deployed behind load balancers.
-Since there are normally a lot more reads than writes, a master-slave replication can be set up with several masters for writing and a lot of slaves for reading.
-To enhance data retrieval time even further, a cache like memcached or redis can be used in front of the database system.
-Do not forget to mention about the disadvantages of your designs: load balancer,replication and cache.
+Assuming that data is stored to a database, then the same should be applied to database: multiple copies of the databases should be deployed behind load balancers.
+Since there are normally a lot more reads than writes, a master-slave replication can be set up with several masters for writing and many slaves for reading.
+To enhance data retrieval time even further, a cache like memcached or redis can be used in front of the database.
+Do not forget to mention about the potential issues of each component: load balancer, replication and cache as well as how to tackle them.
 Here are some examples.

 Disadvantages of load balancers:
-- Single point (or several points) of failure
+- Single point (or several points) of failure - Enhance with 2 or more load balancers
-- Need to maintain data consistency between requests (Different requests need to hit the same server)
+- Need to maintain data consistency between requests (Different requests need to hit the same server) - Tackle with session cookie in load balancers or server lookup scheme using client's IP addresss' hashes.
-- Hardware solutions are costly, software solutions like nginx, haproxy needs skills to set up
+- Hardware solutions are costly, software solutions like nginx, haproxy needs skills to set up - Software solutions are better in general
-- Imbalance of loads between servers (How to tackle this?)
+- Imbalance of loads between servers - Round robin, Least load server lookup scheme on load balancers

 Disadvantages of caching:
-- Oudated data in the cache (How to tackle this?)
+- Oudated data in the cache - Carefully set the time to expire to clear the cache or use write-through machenism
-- Single point of failure
+- Single point of failure - Use sophisticated and distributed caching system like memcached
-- Take up memory so it is only limited in size
+- Take up memory so it is only limited in size - Distributed caching system

 Disadvantages of replication:
-- If only 1 master, there is a single point of failure
+- If only 1 master, there is a single point of failure - Can have 2 or more masters, or switch to master-master
-- Hardware cost
+- Hardware cost - Horizontal scaling can be cheaper
-- Inconsistency between database instances
+- Inconsistency between database instances - Implement replication failure detection, retry to make it consistent eventually
-- Delay of data population
+- Delay of data population - Early failure detection
-- Network bandwidth required for replication
+- Network bandwidth required for replication - Set up number of database instances based on demand